aWendelgass/Weller/README.md

 - **On-Device Controls:** A single button is used to navigate a simple menu for taring the scale, starting the calibration process, and viewing device information.
 - **Persistent Storage:** All configuration is saved to the ESP32's non-volatile storage and is retained after a reboot or power loss.
 - **mDNS Discovery:** The device can be discovered on the local network via its mDNS hostname (e.g., `myESP.local`).
+- ** Power Control of the WELLER 1010 station

 ## Hardware Requirements